Sep

 Isaiah 41:27

-In regard to the war against Gog of Magog, many others among the saints still loyal to God at that time, whomever they may be, will play their part as well: “ravenous birds” and “beasts of the field”.
+In regard to the war against Gog of Magog in the distant future, many others among the saints still loyal to God at that time, whomever they may be, will play their part as well.
+This explains the expressions “ravenous birds” and “beasts of the field”, plurals.

 Thou shalt fall upon the mountains of Israel, thou, and all thy bands, and the people that is with thee: I will give thee to the ravenous birds of every sort, and to the beasts of the field to be devoured.
 Thou shalt fall upon the open field: for I have spoken it, saith the Lord GOD.
 And I will send a fire in Magog, and among them that dwell carelessly in the isles: and they shall know that I am the LORD.
 So will I make my holy name known in the midst of my people Israel; and I will not let them pollute my holy name any more [I think, these are the rebellious saints rather than humans in Zion]: and the heathen shall know that I am the LORD, the Holy One in Israel.